 I had to be rescued by our Timeshare watch-guards.
 Wayne fast disappearing into the distance across to the far end of the Swartvlei, had to be rescued too after he had overturned the cat and couldn’t get it the right way up again on his own!

 It had suddenly turned freezing cold and by the time we got back to land, we were both soaked and shivering.
-It took a long hot bath to warm us up.
+It took a long hot shower to warm us up.

 Swartvlei Lake on the far side of the main road from the ocean is deep, up to 16m deep and it’s a big piece of water.
 Without life-jackets and in choppy water we both could have drowned.
 I can tell you people have!

-A good many private individuals like us have boats they loan to their visitors.
+A good many private individuals like us have canoes they loan to their visitors.

 Many folks have holiday homes here and either have boats they leave here, or ones they bring with them so I’m not sure how great a demand there is for “boats to hire”.